How to Stop Weight Gain during Menopause

 When it comes to dieting, all middle-aged women have heard about the typical advice: smaller portion sizes, proper hydration, and a balanced plate.

-However, a little-known secret that could help take your dieting for weight loss during menopause to the next levels is to start your meal with veggies and protein before continuing to the starch.
+However, a little-known secret that could help take your dieting for weight loss during menopause to the next level is to start your meal with veggies and protein before continuing to the starch.

 This has been scientifically proven to keep insulin and blood sugar levels low, helping you feel satiated for longer.
 Bon appétit!

 If your old workout regimen just isn’t cutting it for you anymore, it may be time to make some adjustments.

 An effective menopause exercise routine should combine aerobic exercise, strength training, stretching, and stability routines to not only reduce body fat and strengthen muscles, but also improve flexibility, boost mood, and reduce stress, among other benefits.

 Recommendations are to participate in 150 minutes of moderate or 75 minutes of vigorous aerobic activity on a weekly basis.
 Moderate-level activities can include brisk walking, dancing, and riding a bike, while vigorous would be jogging, running, walking up stairs, or practicing a sport.